michalboska/vertx3-techsession/README.md

-codingbeer-vertx
+Vert.x 3 Tech Session
 ================

 A real-time web minigame demonstrating the use of server-side vert.x (java 8) and client-side Javascript.
-Used as an example at ERNI Coding beer session.
+Used as an example at Mimacom tech session.

 The server side consists of more Verticles.
 Main verticle is ConfigVerticle which initializes other verticles with default config values